Develop for Azure In-Role Cache

-Windows Azure Cache provides a set of APIs to add, update, and remove items from a cache.
-Using the classes and methods in the Microsoft.ApplicationServer.Caching namespace is a direct way of interacting with a Windows Azure cache.
-Whereas, using one of the ASP.NET providers is an indirect way of using a Windows Azure cache.
-The topics in this section cover direct programmatic use of Cache.
-For more information about the ASP.NET providers for Cache, see ASP.NET 4 Cache Providers for Windows Azure Cache.
+Microsoft Azure Cache provides a set of APIs to add, update, and remove items from a cache.
+Using the classes and methods in the Microsoft.ApplicationServer.Caching namespace is a direct way of interacting with a Azure cache.
+Whereas, using one of the ASP.NET providers is an indirect way of using a Azure cache.
+The topics in this section cover direct programmatic use of caching.
+For more information about the ASP.NET providers for caching, see ASP.NET 4 Cache Providers for Azure In-Role Cache.

 Design application code to function independent of the cache, so that the application continues to function if the cached data is not available.
 Because data in the cache is not persisted in a durable fashion, the possibility exists that the data in the case could be unavailable.
 For example, if the server that contains the data is restarted, the cached items in memory are lost.
 Requesting an item that does not exist in the cache is referred to as a cache miss.